The Ultimate in Self-Defense

-the martial arts of too many systems and styles that cannot be used in reality
+the martial arts of too many systems and styles that cannot actually be used in reality

-when you really need it … such as when your life is in danger.
+when you really need it—when your life is in danger.

 Since the beginning of time, unarmed fighting has for most